-Posted: September 18, 2020
+Posted: September 11, 2024

+As your parents age, it is common for friends and family to encourage them to think about moving into a senior living community to get the extra care they need.
+However, most seniors have a hard time admitting or accepting the transition of leaving a place they’ve built and called home for so long.
 According to a survey by the American Association of Retired Persons (AARP), more than three-quarters of Americans age 50 or older want to stay in their own home for as long as possible, even if they will need assistance.

 Before making any decisions, it is useful to consider how much help is needed, and what is available.
 It is important to be realistic regarding how much help family and friends can provide on a long-term basis.
 Making a list of specific care needs by day, week, and month will help determine the amount of care needed.
 Learn more about what to consider when choosing home care services.

-Is your loved one experiencing memory loss?
 Some people believe that if their loved one is experiencing dementia or has been diagnosed with Alzheimer’s that their only alternative is for them to move to a memory support community.
 However, this is not always the case.
 The familiarity of surroundings and general routine can be beneficial for those living with memory loss.
 A qualified care partner who has been trained in the area of memory loss can help your loved one age in place.
 With Rhythms Home Care memory support services, we focus on the strengths of each individual living with dementia rather than their deficiencies.

 We consider family members as those living with dementia as well, because we know it is a “whole community” disease.
-Rhythms ensures every team member learns that dementia is a shift in the way a person experiences the world around him/her.
+Rhythms Home Care ensures every team member learns that dementia is a shift in the way a person experiences the world around him/her.
 Our job is to create environments where each person can navigate the world successfully and create worlds where life is worth living.

 Make sure your family member can age in place safely.
 Do any modifications need to be made to reduce the risk of falls?
 Do the door handles and faucets need to be replaced for ease of use?
 Modern technology, such as medical alert systems, should be considered as well.
 These important changes can help increase the level of independence and safety for older adults wanting to age in place.
 Consider these tips from the National Institute on Aging on making an older adult’s home safe and accessible.